Shadowrun: Dragonfall: Reception

 Dragonfall received generally favorable reviews, according to review aggregator Metacritic.

 Destructoid wrote that the game did not have any mechanical differences between it and Shadowrun Returns, with the exception of the new save system that they cited as a positive addition, concluding, "If you enjoyed your first taste of Shadowrun, then Dragonfall should be an immediate purchase."
-Eurogamer thought that Dragonfall was a much better experience than Returns, praising the illusion of freedom, story, character elements, and added sense of intimacy.
+Eurogamer thought that Dragonfall was a much better experience than Returns, praising the freedom, story, character elements, and added sense of intimacy.
 Game Informer stated that the number of improvements made to the game made it feel more like a sequel than an expansion and praised the tactically engaging turn-based combat, lack of linear design, lore, and party building.
 PC Gamer called the title "one of the most memorable and complex RPG stories of the decade" and heavily lauded the character writing, story, gameplay, and pacing, while taking minor issue with some technical problems.
 GameSpot also cited the writing, atmosphere, iteration, and faithful adaptation to the source material as the game's biggest strengths while writing that the experience itself was still a bit too shallow.